-We are looking for a volunteer to support the development of our archive of humanist thought.
-This role will include research into humanist ideas throughout history, cataloguing texts, collecting and sourcing quotes, and creating a calendar of dates and events relevant to humanism.
+We are always looking for volunteers to support the development of our archive of humanist thought.
+This role includes research into humanist ideas throughout history, cataloguing texts, collecting and sourcing quotes, and creating a calendar of dates and events relevant to humanism.

 You will need excellent research and organisational skills, keen attention-to-detail, and a good understanding of humanism and philosophy.

-We estimate that this will involve 10 days of work between now and the end of the year.
-We can be flexible with how this work is completed.
+We can normally be flexible with how this work is completed.
 The work can be completed remotely.

 If you would be interested in supporting us in this role, please submit a one page cover letter and send it to firstname.lastname@example.org.

 Humanists UK is the national charity working on behalf of non-religious people who seek to live ethical and fulfilling lives based on reason and humanity.
 Founded in 1896, Humanists UK is trusted by over 55,000 members and supporters and over 90 local and special interest affiliates to promote Humanism, a secular state, and equal treatment of everyone regardless of religion or belief.

 Humanists UK require several highly motivated volunteers to support the development of our Community Services team for a period of (ideally) at least three months.
 This is an incredible opportunity for anyone with an interest in equality issues who would like to gain experience in a third sector organisation experiencing rapid growth.